 - 70% is found in hemoglobin.

-- Vitamin C promotes iron absorption.
+- Vitamin C promotes the absorption of iron from vegetables.

 Why should we

 The body cannot synthesize iron.
 That means it must be obtained daily from food sources.
 Nature is well designed: the iron absorption rate varies according to the state of the body’s mineral reserves (ferritin).
 This defense system reduces the toxic effects of an excess of this mineral and makes the body fight better against serious deficiency, particularly common among women.